An Axiomatic Benchmark for Evaluation of Scientific Novelty Metrics: Introduction

 \section{Introduction}

 Novelty is a foundational expectation of scientific work — whatever else a paper contributes, it must advance the state of knowledge in some real way.
-As more and more papers are written every year \citep{bornmann2021growthratesmodernscience, Hanson_2024}, however, and as research communities become more and more siloed in large part due to this volume \citep{park2023papers, gates2025increasingfragmentationglobalscience, evans2008}, it becomes impossible for scientists to meaningfully keep up with and evaluate the contributions of the literature.
-A reliable, automated novelty metric would cut through this noise, surfacing genuinely novel work and reducing the enormous reading burden on scientists.
+As more and more papers are written every year \citep{bornmann2021growthratesmodernscience, Hanson_2024} and research communities grow more siloed \citep{park2023papers, gates2025increasingfragmentationglobalscience, evans2008}, it becomes impossible for scientists to meaningfully keep up with and evaluate the literature.
+A reliable, automated novelty metric would cut through this noise, surfacing genuinely novel work.

-Such a metric is also increasingly desirable given the recent explosion of work on AI for hypothesis generation and scientific discovery more broadly.
-These works, however, generally treat novelty only lightly, either using human annotation of a subset of generated ideas \citep{si2024llmsgeneratenovelresearch, yang2024largelanguagemodelsautomated} or relying on LLMs as judges of relative novelty \citep{ghareeb2025robinmultiagentautomatingscientific, li2024chainideasrevolutionizingresearch, lu2024aiscientistfullyautomated, baek2025researchagentiterativeresearchidea}.
-This is a meaningful gap, since follow-up work has already found that self- and human-assessed novelty of LLM-generated research ideas is systematically inflated \citep{si2025ideationexecutiongapexecutionoutcomes}.
-Without reliable novelty metrics, even AI scientist pipelines that have already demonstrated an ability to perform end-to-end scientific discovery \citep{ghareeb2025robinmultiagentautomatingscientific} could end up optimizing for something that only looks novel.
+Such a metric is also increasingly desirable given the recent explosion of work on AI for scientific discovery.
+These works generally treat novelty only lightly, such as by using human annotation of a subset of generated ideas \citep{si2024llmsgeneratenovelresearch, yang2024largelanguagemodelsautomated} or relying on LLMs as judges of relative novelty \citep{ghareeb2025robinmultiagentautomatingscientific, li2024chainideasrevolutionizingresearch, lu2024aiscientistfullyautomated, baek2025researchagentiterativeresearchidea}.
+However, follow-up work has already found that self- and human-assessed novelty of LLM-generated research ideas is systematically inflated \citep{si2025ideationexecutiongapexecutionoutcomes}.
+Without reliable novelty metrics, AI scientist pipelines could end up optimizing for something that only \textit{looks} novel.